Azarga Metals (CVE:AZR) Trading 75% Higher – Still a Buy?

 Azarga Metals Corp.
-(CVE:AZR – Get Free Report) rose 75% on Tuesday .
+(CVE:AZR – Get Free Report) was up 75% on Wednesday .
 The company traded as high as C$0.04 and last traded at C$0.04.
-Approximately 126,000 shares were traded during trading, an increase of 145% from the average daily volume of 51,407 shares.
+Approximately 126,000 shares traded hands during mid-day trading, an increase of 145% from the average daily volume of 51,407 shares.
 The stock had previously closed at C$0.02.

 Azarga Metals Corp. engages in the exploration and development of mineral resource projects.
 It holds interest in the Marg copper project located in the Keno Hill Silver District, Yukon Territory, Canada.
 The company was formerly known as European Uranium Resources Ltd. and changed its name to Azarga Metals Corp.